systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 <img src="/tutorial-img/06-customizing/search_interface.png" alt="Search interface" width="70%" height="70%"/>

-Click the `Docker Image Exists` function from the Qualifications list, and the function will be loaded into the Editor, with its Properties listed in the `Function Details Panel`.
+Click the `Docker Image Exists` function from the Qualifications list, and the function will be loaded into the editor, with its Properties listed in the `Function Details Panel`.

 ![Docker image exists](/tutorial-img/06-customizing/docker_image_exists.png)